charly3pins/blog/content/about/_index.md

 In my free time I like to do some sports like running 🏃🏻, gym workouts 🏋🏻‍♂️ or playing football ⚽; somedays I also play videogames 🎮

+I like to read books 📚, technical or non, especially mangas 🇯🇵 and watch anime series or films 👹

 Also I love walking with my dogs 🐕 and going to the mountain to disconnect from the city always I can 🌄